mattriley/node-module-composer/README.md

 Module Composer enables Inversion of Control by externalising _other modules_ as dependencies.

 Well known advantages of Inversion of Control include:

-- The ability to swap implementations at runtime, e.g. repositories that integrate with different database technologies.
+- The ability to switch implementations at runtime, e.g. repositories that integrate with different database technologies.
 - The ability to stub/mock/fake dependencies for testing purposes.

 Inversion of Control is a big (and sometimes controversial) topic and worth being familiar with.

-I would like to stress that although Module Composer enables Inversion of Control, the primary goal of Module Composer is to encourage intentionality around application architecture.
+I want to stress that although Module Composer enables Inversion of Control, the primary aim is to encourage good modular design and intentionality for application architecture.

 ## Advanced example: Agile Avatars